 Participation in school-sponsored extracurricular activities before or after school is a great way to develop interests, receive recognition, as well as build relationships with other students.
 Staff will develop extracurricular opportunities for students based on the interest level of students and staff.
-(Clubs may include Bike Club, Robotics Club, Chess Club, Climbing Club, etc.).
-PTAA will also offer extracurricular sports and Dance lessons, depending on student interest.
-The principal, in cooperation with the sponsor, coach or other person in charge of an extracurricular activity may regulate the dress/grooming of students who participate in the activity.
+(Clubs may include Culinary Club, Robotics Club, Chess Club, Disc Golf Club, etc.).
+PTAA will also offer extracurricular sports depending on student interest.
+The principal and/or Dean of Students, in cooperation with the sponsor, coach or other person in charge of an extracurricular activity may regulate the dress/grooming of students who participate in the activity.

-SECTION V: STUDENT HEALTH AND SAFETY
+SECTION V: STUDENT HEALTH AND SAFETY Communicable Diseases

-Communicable Diseases